TurtleResponder & TurtleMessenger: a classroom response system

 An experimental version of TurtleResponder for Android is out (left fig.) Download its apk data and open it to install.
 Make sure that "Unknown sources" is checked in Settings > Applications.
 This software will send the email address stored in the Android tablet/phone to TurtleMessenger as a unique ID of students (2016-01-18).

-When "Enable Web access" is checked on TurtleMessenger, students can read results of feedback in their web browser just by clicking globe icon on the window of TurtleResponder.
+When "Enable Web access" is checked on TurtleMessenger, students can read results of feedback in their web browser just by clicking icon on the window of TurtleResponder.
 TurtleMessenger uses TCP 3080 port for this purpose (2014-07-19).

 Why I wrote this